View on GitHub

 4. API implementation

-5. API testing
+5. API rendering

 Coding Standards